Futsum1/Car-Sell/README.md

 #

 ## Features:
-* a price range and filtering content based on a specific feature, color,engine capacity,number of doors, luggage space, etc.
+* A price range and filtering content based on a specific feature, color,engine capacity,number of doors, luggage space, etc.

 * Search mannualy by car model type, color, year, odometer, etc to find your favorite car

-* users have access to use a debit/credit card to make a payment
+* Users have access to use a debit/credit card to make a payment

 * Admin have access to add edit/delete and provide all for the user needed
 #